• Skip to primary navigation

 From: Mint Notion

 Here is another fun money challenge that will help you save money, $500 a month, to be exact.
-You start at $1 on day 1, and you increase the savings by adding another each day.
-Write down your running balance and specify your goal for this challenge to keep the motivation.
+You start at $1 on day 1, and you increase the savings by adding a dollar more each day than the day before.
+Write down your running balance and specify your goal for this challenge to keep your motivation strong.

 17. Save Money For Christmas Challenge